What Is Fair Market Value (FMV) And How Can You Prove It?

 All My Home’s Values: A Glossary For Homeowners

-If you ask a homeowner how much their home is worth, most will think about how much they’d get for their home if they were selling it.
-But that’s imprecise language, given all of the various purposes for which you might need to demonstrate your home’s FMV to resolve some sort of dispute.
+If you ask a homeowner how much their home is worth, their answer will likely be based on how much they could get for their house if they sold it now.
+However, one idea of value isn’t always accurate when you consider the different purposes and where you might need to demonstrate your home’s FMV.

 Let’s take a look at all the different values one home can hold.